Hemanth-Reddy98/TouchNote-Weather/README.md

 ```bash
 $ ng serve
 ```

+For memcached, extract the zip file for memcached and run memcached.exe

 That's it!
 Your application should be running.
 To proceed with your development, check the other sections in this documentation.
 If you encounter any problems, try the Troubleshooting section.